belzecue/RabidTunes-rabid-hole-punch-server/README.md

 If some weird behaviour is happening and you want to print more information to debug, you can run the server using

 ```
-This is another command
+python3.9 main.py <port> DEBUG
 ```

 And it will print more information

-The server will generate log files with the name `logfilename`
+The server will generate log files with the name `rabid-hole-punch.log`